citp/privacy-policy-historical/t/tr/tra/tradingmarkets.com.md

-> *The following text is extracted and transformed from the tradingmarkets.com privacy policy that was archived on 2007-12-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071215233943id_/http%3A//www.tradingmarkets.com/.site/page/%3Floc%3Dlegal/privacy.cfm%26hcode%3Dfooter) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tradingmarkets.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216011441id_/http%3A//www.tradingmarkets.com/.site/page/%3Floc%3Dlegal/privacy.cfm%26hcode%3Dfooter) for the most accurate reproduction.*

-# Daytrading, Eminis, Forex trading, Swing Trading
+#

 TRADINGMARKETS PRIVACY POLICY STATEMENT